 Instructions

-- Pre-heat the oven to 425 degrees.
+- Pre-heat the oven to 375°F. degrees.
 Cover a rimmed baking sheet with foil or parchment.
-A quarter sheet tray work great.
+A quarter sheet tray works great.

-- Heat a sauté pan or fry pan over medium heat.
+- Heat a sauté pan or fry pan over medium heat and add oil.
 Sear the tenderloin on all sides until golden brown.
 Remove the tenderloin from the pan and place on the baking sheet.
-Place in the oven to roast.
-Depending on the size they will take about 6-8 minutes to reach 140°F-145°F degrees.
-Test with a digital thermometer.
-Remove from the oven and rest for 10-15 minutes for juices to redistribute.
+Place in the oven to roast until pork reaches 140°F. Test with a digital thermometer.
+Note: Because pork tenderloin is so lean, you don't have to wait to slice it.

 Dave says